ICT Bar Rescue awards $50,000 worth of grants

 Wichita non-profit, Cars for Charities, launched the program, ICT Bar Rescue, back in March to give away grant up to $500 to those full-time restaurant and bar workers in Wichita.

 The fund is created from community donations.
-In less than two weeks time they raised more than $65,000.
+In less than two weeks, they raised more than $65,000.
 They are asking for Wichitans to continue to help.

 If you are a worker in need, you can apply for the grant by clicking here.